jackson-at-bentley/fir/README.md

 I've been [rather vocal](https://github.com/iTwin/connector-framework/pull/55) about the usability of the API of the synchronizer that ships with `@itwin/connector-framework`.
 This is an internship project and I have no expectation that it be maintained.
 I had an idea for how I wanted a synchronizer to work and I also wanted to use it, and that required writing it.

 `fir` is _only_ a synchronizer.
-Its synchronization module is just over 400 lines of code. `fir` makes no attempt to be a complete solution to connectors like `pcf`, and it doesn't help you run your connector like `connector-framework`.
+Its synchronization module is just under 1,000 lines of code including whole paragraphs of JSDoc and ample whitespace. `fir` makes no attempt to be a complete solution to connectors like `pcf`, and it doesn't help you run your connector like `connector-framework`.
 It's designed to be dropped into the connector framework, and doesn't replace it.

 ### Benefits